Self-Affine Scaling of Earth's Islands: Discussion

 These observations offer a testable hypothesis to be explored in future work: can one replicate these scaling behaviors by first starting with islands generated from a self-affine surface and then simulating erosion of their shorelines?
 This idea of starting with a fractal landscape and simulating erosion has been used to produce more realistic simulated landscapes, complete with erosion features such as ridges and valleys \cite{musgrave1989}.
 Though our dataset is a snapshot of Earth's islands at the present time, the shape and sizes of islands are dynamic, slowly but constantly changing as a result of erosion and sedimentation.
 Individual islands of varying ages will have been subjected to these forces for different amounts of time and thus may have very different shapes, but the adherence to global self-affine scaling laws would be a result of global (approximate) scale-invariance of these shaping processes.
+We note, however, that self-affine scaling properties are not unique descriptors of the geomorphological processes shaping islands.
+For instance, ridge and valley networks carved by fluvial incision are ubiquitous in natural landscapes, though absent in self-affine random surfaces.
+Some continuum models of landscape evolution incorporating fluvial incision and hillslope transport mechanisms such as diffusive creep and mass wasting (also lacking in the self-affine surface model) give rise to fractal-like simulated landscapes \cite{bonetti2020,anand2023}.
+That fractal-like behavior can be obtained from models with vastly different underlying mechanisms illustrates the limitations in drawing conclusions from scaling behaviors alone.

 Though self-affine models of Earth's surface are phenomenological, simply capturing observed fractal-like properties without explaining their causes, identifying where self-affine scaling laws hold (or sometimes more interestingly, where they do not hold) may help answer questions about Earth’s landmasses, though one should keep in mind that there are obvious limitations on the range of length scales over which we can observe these self-affine scaling laws, given the finite size of the Earth and the limited resolution of available measurements.
 For instance, the distinction between islands and continents is somewhat blurred, with existing definitions using some combination of size, tectonic plate structure, and simple convention.
 But is there a discernible difference between islands and continents from the point of view of Earth’s self-affinity?
 We provide one answer to this question by a simple statistical test.
 Specifically, we consider the theoretical distribution of the maximum area over a collection of islands, assuming the island sizes are independently power-law distributed according to the fit we obtain from our dataset which does not include the continents, and ask how likely it would be that the maximum area is comparable to the areas of the continents.
 The results are displayed in Figure \ref{fig:cont_vs_isl}.
 We can see for example that 64\% of such collections of power-law distributed islands would have a maximum size at least as large as Australia.
 This suggests that Australia (and perhaps the other continents as well, depending on significance threshold) should not be considered an outlier in the distribution of areas of Earth's islands.